singnet/sumo-server/README.md

 variable LOAD_SUMO_DATA before starting the server with a list of the categories that need to be loaded into the AtomSpace delimited with ":"
 If the server is started without setting the environment variable, the options will be displayed.
-To load all the ontologies set LOAD_SUMO_DATA to `all-sumo-labeled-kb.scm`
+To load all the ontologies set LOAD_SUMO_DATA to `all-sumo-labeled-kb

 For example after starting the server with following parameters,
 ```